 Before joining the Bar, Louise was an associate to the Honourable Justice Weinberg in the Federal Court and the Court of Appeal and the researcher to the former Solicitor-General for Victoria, now the Honourable Justice Tate of the Court of Appeal.
 As researcher, Louise worked closely with the Solicitor-General on advice and litigation work, including constitutional cases in the High Court and matters relating to the Charter of Human Rights and Responsibilities Act 2006.

 She was also a solicitor at Clayton Utz in Sydney, where she primarily worked in the commercial litigation and public law teams.
 Louise has also been the Senior Civil Advocate in Victoria Legal Aid Chambers.
 In that capacity, she appeared as counsel in:

 Louise also appeared in a long-running inquest in Bendigo involving the death of a mentally ill patient who was living in a Community Care Unit on hospital grounds.
 The inquest resulted in systemic changes being made to the hospital's practices.

 Louise completed an LLM (with distinction) at the London School of Economics and Political Science, writing a dissertation on statutory interpretation and human rights legislation.
 She also holds a BA (first-class honours) from the University of Melbourne and an LLB (first-class honours) from the University of Sydney.

-Louise has a background in journalism.
-She was a journalist at The Age for six years, where she covered state politics, industrial relations and was the Sydney correspondent, and at the Australian Financial Review.
+Louise has excellent written and oral communication skills due to her background in journalism.
+She was a journalist at The Age, where she covered state politics, industrial relations and was the Sydney correspondent, and at the Australian Financial Review.
 Louise was also an editor of the Sydney Law Review - University of Sydney.
 Louise is a reporter for the Victorian Reports.